chetanck03/TR-102/14June2024/redme.md

-# JavaScript Topics Covered - 14 June
+# JS Topics Covered - 14 June

 ## Introduction to JavaScript
 JavaScript is a versatile programming language that allows you to implement complex features on web pages.
 It is an essential part of web development, alongside HTML and CSS.